AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Specification.md

 The attributes for &lt;nodedef> elements as they pertain to the declaration of shaders are:

 * `name` (string, required): a user-chosen name for this shader node definition element.
-* `node` (string, required): the name of the shader node being defined, which typically matches the name of an associated shader function such as “blinn_phong”, “Disney_BRDF_2012”, “volumecloud_vol”.
+* `node` (string, required): the name of the shader node being defined, which typically matches the name of an associated shader function such as “blinn_phong”, “disney_principled”, “volumecloud_vol”.
 Just as for custom nodes, this shading program may be defined precisely through an &lt;implementation> or &lt;nodegraph>, or left to the application to locate by name using any shader definition method that it chooses.

 The child &lt;output> element within the &lt;nodedef> defines the "data type" of the output for this shader, which must have been defined with a "shader" semantic; see the [Custom Data Types](#custom-data-types) section above and discussion below for details.